zenml-io/zenml/docs/book/component-gallery/model-registries/mlflow.md

             name="tensorflow-mnist-model",
             description="A simple MNIST model trained with ZenML", tags={"framework": "tensorflow", "dataset": "mnist"},
-            version_description=f"A run of the mlflow_training_pipeline with a learning rate of 0.0003", )
+            description=f"A run of the mlflow_training_pipeline with a learning rate of 0.0003", )
     ),
 ).run()